yuki-kimoto/taskdeal/README.md

 ### Start Client

-You can start TaskDeal client.
+You can start TaskDeal client in the following command.

     ./taskdeal-client

-Clients are run where you want to execute task.
-Client can receive task from server and execute task.
+Client receive command from server, and execute task.

 Client connect to **http://localhost:10041** by default.
 If you want to change this value, set **taskdeal-client.conf**